formkit/docs-content/inputs/colorpicker.md

 You can create a "swatch-only" `color-picker` by using the `panel-controls` and `panel-format` props and setting them to `false`.

+When showing only swatches in pop-over mode (the default) adding the `close-on-select` prop will close the pop-over when a swatch is selected.

 ::Example
 ---
   name: "Color input"